 TutorialThis tutorial guides through the process of creating a Shapespark visualization.
 It describes how to import a 3D model to Shapespark, bake the light information - the so called lightmap - to give it a realistic look, adjust material reflectivity settings, and upload the visualization to the Internet to make it public.

 Import the 3D model to ShapesparkExport the SketchUp model using the Shapespark extension for SketchUp (for information on how to import a model from other 3D modeling software, see the Importing the scene section of the help).
+You can use the example-room SketchUp model as an example.

 - Open the export dialog using the Export to Shapespark button from the Shapespark extension toolbar.